+On the evening of September 9, 2020, a wildfire broke out on eastern edge of Elk Rock Island in Milwaukie that burned just under two acres of natural area.
+NCPRD and the city closed both Spring Park’s Natural Area and Elk Rock Island to allow staff to begin the process of wildfire damage restoration.
 A beloved community treasure on the Willamette River, Elk Rock Island contains sensitive habitats that are home to an array of plant and animal species.
-We will be working with the City of Milwaukie and other local agencies to begin the process of fire damage restoration.
+We will be working with City of Milwaukie and other local agencies to begin the process of wildfire damage restoration.
 Please help us in our efforts to restore this important and unique site by honoring the current closure.

-With the temporary closure of Elk Rock Island and the Spring Park Trail, we encourage you to explore other parks in the district.
+With the closure of Elk Rock Island and the Spring Park Trail, we encourage you to explore other parks in the district.
 NCPRD offers many parks that provide connections to nature and recreational opportunities.
 Below is a list of other nearby parks to visit, and you can learn more about all NCPRD parks here.

 Fire Damage Images